NOAA-EMC/CROW/docs/quick_end_to_end.md

 While at the top of global-workflow clone:
 > cd workflow
-Copy default user file to your user file
+Copy default user file to your user file:

 	> cp user.yaml.default user.yaml
 Open and modify user.yaml, the following are required to be set:
-	PROJECT_DIR, cpu_project and hpss_project
+	- PROJECT_DIR: Place for experiment directory, make sure you have write access.
+	- cpu_project: cpu project that you are working with.
+	- hpss_project: hpss project that you are working with.

 Run experiment setup script